rawgraphs/rawgraphs-app/README.md

 Raw is a web tool developed at the [DensityDesign Research Lab](http://www.densitydesign.org) (Politecnico di Milano) to create customizable vector-based visualizations of multivariate datasets, using the amazing [d3.js](https://github.com/mbostock/d3) library.
 Primarily conceived as a production tool for designers, Raw aims at providing **a missing link**  between spreadsheet applications (e.g. Microsoft Excel, Apple Numbers, OpenRefine) and vector graphics editors (e.g. Adobe Illustrator, Adobe InDesign, CorelDRAW).

 Currently, Raw accepts **delimiter-separated values** (i.e. csv and tsv files) as well as **copied-and-pasted texts** by other applications (e.g. Microsoft Excel).
-Based on [svg](http://en.wikipedia.org/wiki/Svg) format, visualizations can be easily imported in and edited by vector graphics applications, for further refinements or directly embedded into web pages.
+Based on [svg](http://en.wikipedia.org/wiki/Svg) format, visualizations can be easily imported in and edited by vector graphics applications for further refinements, or directly embedded into web pages.

 Intended to be used also with sensitive information, the data uploaded to Raw will be processed only by the web browser: no server-side operation or storage will be performed.